 282 Creek Lane Roundabout

 In 2016 following years of dealing with the documented crash history, the City approached MnDOT to have a traffic signal installed.
-The intersection does not meet warrants for a traffic signal however, and its installation would actually create more total delay at the intersection and was predicted by engineering professionals to have a heighted crash problem over existing conditions.
-As a result, MnDOT that a signal would not be allowed to be installed, but a roundabout would be supported.
+The intersection did not meet warrants for a traffic signal however, and its installation would have actually created more total delay at the intersection and was predicted by engineering professionals to have a heighted crash problem over existing conditions.
+As a result, MnDOT determined that a signal would not be allowed to be installed, but a roundabout would be supported.

 In 2017 through 2019, the City of Jordan applied for several grants to fund a roundabout at the intersection.
 The City has successfully received the following competitive grants to address this intersection:

 - $75,000 Corridor Readiness grant from the Scott County CDA (2018)